An exclusive expedition to the world’s most northerly volcanic island

 Our aim is to anchor in Kvalrossbukta and, depending on sea conditions, we may spend one more night on the boat or start moving our gear ashore to establish basecamp.
 We will have one mess-tent and a few two-man tents to sleep in.

-Aurora has done one to three trips to Jan Mayen almost every year since 2007 and we have climbed the beautiful volcano Beerenberg during most of them.
+The vessel has done one to three trips to Jan Mayen almost every year since 2007 and the crews have climbed the beautiful volcano Beerenberg during most of them.
 In 2010 the Norwegian authorities declared most of the island a nature reserve.
 Now it is not allowed to land or camp in the reserve and this makes ascents of the mountain very challenging.
 There is a long hike from Kvalross bay to where the climb can start and then a full day climb on the mountain.
 All this has to be done without any intermediate camps – no camping is allowed on the mountain.
 On this trip we will focus on hikes and exploration of this wonderful remote volcanic island and a possible climb of Beerenberg can be an added bonus for experienced mountaineers.

 Today we explore Kvalrossbukta and surroundings.
 The Jan Mayen station uses Kvalrossbukta to land supplies and have some small buildings in the bay.
 Less visible but relatively easy to find are remains from the whale hunting period of the 1600s.
 Between large quantities of driftwood, we can spot old whale bones and on the north side of the bay the rest of the station stands out of the sand.
 Beneath the mountain in the south a single cross marks the burial place from the first over-wintering on the island in the 1600s.
 The seven Dutch whalers that were guarding the facilities against the English died before their relief party arrived in the spring.
 A small run-down hut was used as an observation post during WW2.